nf-core/chipseq/docs/output.md

     ![MultiQC - spp strand-correlation plot](images/mqc_spp_strand_correlation_plot.png)

     Normalized strand coefficient (NSC) is the normalized ratio between the fragment-length cross-correlation peak and the background cross-correlation.
 NSC values range from a minimum of 1 to larger positive numbers.
 1.1 is the critical threshold.
-Datasets with NSC values much less than 1.1 (< 1.05) tend to have low signal to noise or few peaks (this could be biological eg. a factor that truly binds only a few sites in a particular tissue type OR it could be due to poor quality).
-ENCODE cutoff: **NSC > 1.05**.
+Datasets with NSC values much less than 1.1 (< 1.05) tend to have low signal to noise or few peaks (this could be biological e.g. a factor that truly binds only a few sites in a particular tissue type OR it could be due to poor quality).
+ENCODE cut-off: **NSC > 1.05**.

     ![MultiQC - spp NSC plot](images/mqc_spp_nsc_plot.png)

     Relative strand correlation (RSC) is the ratio between the fragment-length peak and the read-length peak.
 RSC values range from 0 to larger positive values.
 1 is the critical threshold.
 RSC values significantly lower than 1 (< 0.8) tend to have low signal to noise.
-The low scores can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mismappings, shallow sequencing depth (significantly below saturation) or a combination of these.
+The low scores can be due to failed and poor quality ChIP, low read sequence quality and hence lots of mis-mappings, shallow sequencing depth (significantly below saturation) or a combination of these.
 Like the NSC, datasets with few binding sites (< 200), which is biologically justifiable, also show low RSC scores.
-ENCODE cutoff: **RSC > 0.8**.
+ENCODE cut-off: **RSC > 0.8**.

     ![MultiQC - spp RSC plot](images/mqc_spp_rsc_plot.png)